 Atoltivimab/maftivimab/odesivimab (formerly known as REGN-EB3) is an antibody cocktail consisting of three fully human monoclonal antibodies targeted at three nonoverlapping Zaire ebolavirus glycoprotein epitopes.
 The three antibodies bind to the glycoprotein on the surface of the virus simultaneously and block the attachment and entry of the virus.
-It is the first treatment to be approved by the Food and Drug Administration (FDA) for the treatment of Zaire ebolavirus infection, and is approved for use in children and adults.
+It is approved by the Food and Drug Administration (FDA) for the treatment of Zaire ebolavirus infection in children and adults.
 Atoltivimab/maftivimab/odesivimab was evaluated in the PALM trial, a multi-center, open-label, randomized controlled trial, as well as part of an expanded access program conducted in the Democratic Republic of the Congo (DRC) during the 2018 outbreak.
 The primary efficacy endpoint in the trial was 28-day mortality.
 Of the patients who received atoltivimab/maftivimab/odesivimab, 33.5% died at 28 days compared to 51% of patients in the control group (ZMapp).
 Atoltivimab/maftivimab/odesivimab is administered as a single intravenous dose.
 Adverse effects include infusion-related reactions, fever/chills, tachycardia, tachypnea, hypotension, hypoxia, and elevated hepatic enzymes.
 The antibody combination has also received orphan drug designation from the European Medicines Agency.

 An experimental combination of three humanized monoclonal antibodies targeted at three Ebola virus glycoprotein epitopes, engineered for expression in tobacco plants.
 ZMapp was found to be protective when administered to nonhuman primates 24-48 hours after infection.
 Another study showed that the drug was able to rescue nonhuman primates when treatment is initiated up to 5 days after infection.
 The PALM trial found that ZMapp was inferior to both atoltivimab/maftivimab/odesivimab and ansuvimab at reducing mortality.